Stigma and Discrimination

 hepatitis B and/or C.

-Hepatitis Victoria wishes to clarify that the information provided does not purport to be formal legal advice but is for reference purposes only.
+Hepatitis Victoria wishes to convey the information should be used as a guide only and does not replace formal legal advice.
 We do not guarantee or accept legal liability for the material contained on this website.
 Users should seek appropriate independent professional advice prior to relying on, or entering into any commitment based on material published here.